False Claims Act and Whistleblower Lawsuits

-A California False Claims Lawyer for Whistleblowers and Qui Tam Lawsuits
+A California False Claims Act Lawyer for Whistleblowers and Qui Tam Lawsuits

 Whistleblowers who witness fraud or uncover crimes going on in their companies have a choice to make, as whistleblower lawyers in California know: to tell or to keep quiet.
-When you tell, you could risk professional repercussions—being snubbed, losing your job or being blackballed within your company and other related lines of work.
+As a California False Claims Act lawyer will caution you, you could risk professional repercussions if you decide to reveal what you know—being snubbed, losing your job or being blackballed within your company and other related lines of work.
 But when you keep quiet, especially about fraud that affects a large number of taxpayers or beneficiaries, the criminal activity could continue indefinitely, draining federal funds and jeopardizing legitimate services that Americans need.

 To offset the risks, the government has put laws in place to protect whistleblowers who come forward about fraud that involves government agencies or programs, such as Medicare and Medicaid, from negative results, and, in some cases, rewards their risks.
 One of these laws is the False Claims Act, which allows a whistleblower to file a qui tam lawsuit to report government fraud.

-A qui tam lawsuit is a civil lawsuit, and, according to the False Claims Act, any whistleblower whose qui tam suit results in the recovery of government money will receive financial awards and job protection, in recognition of the personal and professional risks that have been taken.
+False Claims Act lawsuits are known as qui tam claims.
+According to the False Claims Act, any whistleblower whose qui tam suit results in the recovery of government money will receive financial awards and job protection, in recognition of the personal and professional risks that have been taken.
 Many qui tam lawsuits are aimed at high-level fraud schemes within the federal government and the media attention and potential for blowback from an employer or government official can put a person who uncovers or witnesses fraud in fear of losing his or her job or suffering other negative consequences.

 Some common types of false claim whistleblower cases include: